-Why is my iPhone not turning on – the causes and how to fix it(2024)
+Why is my iPhone not turning on – causes and fixes (Updated)

-How to fix when your iPhone won’t charge or turn on?
+How to fix when my iPhone will not turn on or charge?

 why is my iPhone not turning on